 The Gadsden Water Works' customers are fortunate because we enjoy an abundant water supply from the Coosa River.
-Our water source comes from the Basin called the Middle Coosa.
-This watershed contains 23 rivers and streams.
-There are 420 lakes in the watershed, for a total of 31,285.7 acres of surface area.
-There are approximately 3,359.6 total river miles in this basin.
-The basin is fed from the Upper Coosa Basin and multiple aquifers, including Pennsylvanian aquifers, Valley and Ridge aquifers, and Valley and Ridge carbonate-rock aquifers.
-All of the sources provide approximately 3.4 billion gallons average flow through the Gadsden area.
-From this source, our water treatment facilities can currently produce up to 24 million gallons of clean drinking water every day for the City of Gadsden and surrounding water distribution systems.
-To learn more about our watershed on the Internet, go to http://cfpub.epa.gov/surf/huc.cfm?huc.code=03150106.
+Our water source comes from the Middle Coosa Basin.
+This watershed contains 23 rivers and streams, as well as 420 lakes and ponds, for a total of 31,285.7 acres.
+There are approximately 3,359.6 total river miles within the basin, which is fed from the Upper Coosa Basin and multiple aguifers, including Pennsylvanian aguifers, Valley and Ridge aguifers, and Valley and Ridge carbonate-rock aguifers.
+All of the sources provided an average flow of approximately 5.5 billion gallons per day through the Gadsden area in 2018.
+From this source, our water treatment facilities can treat and supply up to 24 million gallons of clean drinking water every day for the City of Gadsden and surrounding water distribution systems.
+To learn more about our watershed, go to http://cfpub.epa.gov/surf/huc.cfm?huc code=03150106.